 Combining the Rank of Junior and Senior

 Since joining the airline in 1990 there had always been a Junior and Senior rank.
-Juniors worked in Economy, Seniors in Upper Class.
+Juniors worked in Economy, Seniors in First Class.

 The length of time spent as a Junior varied greatly and was dependant on whether more Senior crew were required.
-Once advised you were being promoted you would attend a training course to learn how to deliver the service in Upper Class.
+Once advised you were being promoted you would attend a First Class service training course.

 Around 2012 the system was changed.
 Instead of being a natural progression to move up a rank, the Juniors now had to apply for promotion.

-This had long been the case when moving from Senior to Cabin Service Supervisor (CSS) and from CSS to Flight Service Manager (FSM).
+This had long been the case when moving from Senior to Purser and from Purser to Flight Manager.
 That was because both were onboard managerial roles.

 Working as cabin crew is pretty much the same irrespective of which cabin you work in.
-The main difference is the way the service is delivered and in Upper Class to some degree the way customers are looked after.
+The main difference is the way the service is delivered and the different cabins.

 In 2013 having been a Junior for two years my partner submitted an application for Senior.
 Only the highest performing crew were eligible to apply.

-As part of the process he was required to submit a C.V, an accompanying letter explaining why he felt he was suitable to work in Upper Class and then had to go through a complex set of psychometric tests.
+As part of the process he was required to submit a C.V, an accompanying letter explaining why he felt he was suitable to work in First and then had to go through a complex set of psychometric tests.
 Those who passed this stage were invited for a telephone interview.